vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 | Column | Description |
 | ------ | ----------- |
-| `ConfirmationNo`| Confirmation number in SAP that identifies the operation of a production order.
+| `ConfirmationNo`| Confirmation number that identifies the production order.
 | `YieldQuantity` | Quantity of usable pieces in the confirmation.
 | `ScrapQuantity` | Quantity of unusable scrap pieces in the confirmation.
 | `MachineTime`   | The amount of machine time used used to produce the goods.